h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

 **Figure 18:** Download Predictions Button

 6\.
 Import the predictions csv into your favorite spreadsheet.
-In this tutorial, we will use Google sheets.
+In this self-paced course, we will use Google sheets.
 Click File, Import, Upload and Select a file from your device.

 7\.
 To make scoring type clear, rename the sheet to **Batch Scoring for Hydraulic Cooling Condition**.